 So we know that Daniel Craig is done with Bond.
 Or playing the role at least.
-As such, the 25th Bond installation due for release in April 2020 will be his last.
+As such, the 25th Bond installation due for release in April 2020 (note from editor, 5 March 2020): film release has been pushed back to November 2020 due to COVID-19 predicament) will be his last.
 After all he has spent 14 years playing the spy, a record in itself.
 (And it isn’t just Daniel Craig as most of us in our hectic lives can relate to the film’s title) So here are some facts you need to know about ‘No Time To Die’.

 The plot: Bond has finally retired and is having a hoot and a pina colada in Jamaica.
 But as life would have it, he is recalled to the Service of Her Majesty to capture a dangerous criminal (Rami Malek) who is a real techie and can create innovation that may annihilate more than just Silicon Valley.

 Director Cary Joji Fukunaga is well known for his work on season 1 of True Detective.
 He is also the first American director to take on a Bond movie.

 Thirdly, Daniel Craig recommended that creator and star of Fleabag, Phoebe Waller-Bridge to producers to help give the script a dash of wit and quirkiness.
 So it seems that this latest installation might really be different in format and tonality from the rest.
 We will only know in April next year.